 Guru is a busy man with a lot of projects going on, so his time was scarce.
 But when we had him, he was great to work with.
 He’s an extremely talented and inspirational man who gave us a lot of new insight.

-I’ve heard some people talk about how durable your headphones.
-How much emphasis do you guys put on that?
+– I’ve heard some people talk about how durable your headphones are.
+How much emphasis do you put on that?

 Some of the most important input we got from DJ’s during the development was regarding durability.
-All testers agreed that durability was one of the most important things, and we spent a lot of time creating a design with few parts and joints, in order to avoid weak spots.
-Unfortunately, last year we had a malfunction in our production process which resulted in very weak headbands – one of the worst things that could happen, and very frustrating, because we know how much this affects our users.
+All testers agreed that durability was one of the most important things, and we spent a lot of time creating a design with few parts and joints in order to avoid weak spots.
+Unfortunately, we had a malfunction in our production process last year which resulted in very weak headbands – one of the worst things that could happen because we know how much this affects our users.
 We have definitely learned from this and have heavily increased our engineering.

 Well, there was a woman on our Facebook who appeared to be having a sexual experience over the sound of the Tracks headphones.